mvolkmann/blog/src/htmx.md

 For more detail, see {% aTargetBlank "https://htmx.org/attributes/hx-params/", "hx-params" %}.

-The `hx-confirm` attribute specifies a message to display in a browser-supplied confirmation dialog (using the `Window` method `confirm`) before an HTTP request is sent.
+The `hx-confirm` attribute specifies a question to display in a browser-supplied confirmation dialog (using the `Window` method `confirm`) before an HTTP request is sent.
-The dialog will have "OK" and "Cancel" buttons.
+The dialog contain have "OK" and "Cancel" buttons.
 The request will only be sent if the user clicks the "OK" button.

+The `hx-prompt` attribute specifies a prompt to display in a browser-supplied prompt dialog (using the `Window` method `prompt`) before an HTTP request is sent.
+The dialog contain a text input and "OK" and "Cancel" buttons.
+The request will only be sent if the user clicks the "OK" button.
+The request header `hx-prompt` will hold the value the user entered in the text input.

 The confirmation dialog is very plain and cannot be styled.
 It may be preferable to use a dialog that can be styled,